LT-IntroToAI/a10-wikipedia-chatbot/README.md

 ---
 title: 'Assignment 10: Wikipedia Chatbot'
 author: Assignment written by Nathan Shelly
-date: 'Due Friday, May 31st'
+date: 'Due Wednesday, May 21st'
 geometry: margin=1in
 urlcolor: cyan
 ---

 You may work alone or in a pair.
 If you work in a pair make sure to document who you are working with both in google classroom and commented in your program.
+Each of you need to push to github so that I can grade the assignment.

 The purpose of this assignment is to get more practice with "regular expressions" (regex) and expand your chatbot to answer questions about famous people/places/things via wikipedia.
 You can imagine the system that you are building to be the backend of a system like Siri or Alexa.